mose/cliprompt/README.md

     @url = ask "What is the url of Myclass?"
     @ssl = ask "Is it using SSL?", 'y/N'
+    @age = ask "What is the age of the captain?", [22,33,=44,55]
+    # if you set set ENV['SOMEVAR'], it will override the answer and won't display the question
+    # in such case you still can use normal options and nev var will be validated against it (for boolean or choices setup)
-    @age = ask "What is the age of the captain?", [22,33,=44,55] end end
+    @age = guess 'SOMEVAR', "What is the age of the captain?", [22,33,=44,55] end end
 ```